-Engaging students in citizen science, to connect them to the natural world and inspire change for a sustainable future.
+Engaging communities in citizen science, to connect them to the natural world and inspire change for a sustainable future.

 It’s hard to solve a problem you can’t see.
 So we’re putting microplastic pollution on the map!